SandroWeber/ubii-msg-formats/README.md

 }
 ```

-- You can then acces the currently set oneof type at runtime via `message['oneof name']`.
+- You can then acces the currently set oneof type at runtime via `message['oneof specifier']`.
 Example:

 ```js
 let currentOneofType = message.avatar;
 ```

+> The `message['oneof specifier']` is a property of the proto `Message` prototype.
+It is not visible if the message is converted to a plain js object or `toString()` is used to convert it to a string.

-- You can then access the explicit value via `message[message['oneof name']]`.
+- You can then access the explicit value via `message[message['oneof specifier']]`.
 Example:

 ```js
 let currentOneofValue = message[message.avatar];